Calle Ocho in Miami’s Little Havana is home to coffee shops, fruit stands, and restaurants. Here are the 10 best food finds in Little Havana.

 Dominoes are popular in Little Havana.
 Photo by Juanmonino via iStock by Getty Images

 The players displayed authentic Latin energy and competitive banter; they were oblivious to us watching and taking pictures.
 Only residents can compete.
-Dominoes is the national game of Cuba, and chess is also very popular.
+Dominoes is Cuba’s national game, and chess is also very popular.
 The park features domino-decorated tilework and a mural created by Dominican artist Oscar Thomas.

 Celia Cruz

-Little Havan’s Walk of Fame.
+Little Havana’s Walk of Fame.
 Photo by Ramaa Reddy

 Cruz was born in Cuba, moved to America after the revolution, and was called the ‘Queen of Salsa,’ but she could only sing for her countrymen in Guantanamo Bay!
 Many renowned Cubans and Latin Americans are commemorated on this walk.